Eighteen years later

 It had been four months since Camilla had left home.
 She was no closer to finding him now than she had been then.
 She didn’t know what she had expected.
 Maybe she thought if she left town she’d magically find him, but she hadn’t.
 She didn’t even know what she was doing anymore, except for burning gas and daylight.
 Now she just felt like crying because all the excitement of the search was gone.
 In fact, as she lay on her motel bed, that was what she was doing.

 “Maybe I was being stupid.
 Maybe vampires truly don’t exist, and I’m just chasing a fantasy.
 Maybe I should just admit defeat and go home,” she sobbed.

 Finally, her tears dried, and she fell into a restless slumber.

 Camilla was laying on a bed so soft it felt like a cloud.
 There was a muscled arm under her head and a masculine body behind her.

 “Mm… meine geliebte, my beloved, you smell so very good.”

 “What do I smell like?”
 She asked.

 “Like fresh, ripe peaches and it makes my mouth water.
 I wonder if you would taste as delicious as you smell?”
-He whispered, his slightly cool breath on her ear making her shiver.
+He whispered.

 His words had her eyes popping open.
 It was almost as if he knew she was at the end of her rope.
 Of course, this was a dream, and anything can happen in a dream.

 “How, how do I find you?”
-She whispered to him as she looked over her shoulder.
+She whispered, glancing over her shoulder.